 to learn more) with a solid guiding background, years of personal wilderness and hiking experience, medical certifications, and a passion for leading people into breathtaking landscapes.
 Check out our Meet Our Team

 Guides are required to take 8 hours off each 24-hour period to sleep, recuperate, take personal/down time...etc.
 In addition, as part of the 8 hours off they must sleep/rest or be in their tents/rooms uninterrupted

 for a minimum of 5 hours each night.
 We ask guests to respect these requirements and to not interrupt guides' off time and sleep time unless there is a true emergency.

 The standard group size on this tour is 10 guests and 2-3 guides, with a minimum of 4 guests and 1 guide.
 If you have more questions about group size, please give us a call at 1-888-966-TREK (8735)

 - 12 and older to join scheduled tours (mixed groups)

 - 5 and older to join private tours, with final approval and specific logistical requirements (such as porter or stock assist) determined on a case by case basis

-The average temperatures and precipitation in the high mountain elevations of Ecuador are:
+The average temperatures and precipitation in the Galapagos Islands are: